GivAlz/wtprompt/README.md

 ## Why wtprompt?

 - ✅ **Lightweight, zero bloat**: need to just work with prompts?
-No need for a full MLOps library, such as Haystack
+Use this instead of a full MLOps library
 - ✅ **Jinja syntax**: Leverage the powerful Jinja syntax, already used by *haystack* and other libraries
 - ✅ **Markdown-friendly**: OpenAI is popularizing Markdown as a prompt language, *wtprompt* is ready for that!
 - ✅ **Easy Prompt Managament**: Instantly load prompts from a directory (and its subdirectories) or JSON file